GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/ip-protection/index.md

 ## When will IP Protection be available?

-IP protection will not be available by default for Chrome Stable users before 2024.
+IP protection will not launch as a default setting for Chrome users before 2024.
 Testing and launch timelines will be informed partly by ecosystem input.
 The timelines are independent of other anti-covert-tracking efforts like phasing out third-party cookies and reducing the information shared by default in the user agent.

 ## Engage and share feedback